echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 * The other approach has been to set up a legal framework specifically aimed at the regulation of the internet and other digital media, including the blocking, filtering and removal of internet content.
 Such legislation typically provides for the legal grounds on which blocking or removal may be warranted, the administrative or judicial authority which has competence to take appropriate action and the procedures to be followed.

-in relation to specific areas where the public interest has to be protected more strongly, such as Child abuse crimes, terrorism, criminality and national security many states have a framework for the urgent removal of internet content regarding the above materials without the need of a court order: Administrative authorities, police authorities or public prosecutors are given specific powers to order internet access providers to block access without advance judicial authority.
+In relation to specific areas where the public interest has to be protected more strongly, such as Child abuse crimes, terrorism, criminality and national security many states have a framework for the urgent removal of internet content regarding the above materials without the need of a court order: Administrative authorities, police authorities or public prosecutors are given specific powers to order internet access providers to block access without advance judicial authority.
 It is common to see such orders requiring action on the part of the internet access provider within 24 hours, and without any notice being given to the content provider or host themselves.

 Particularly in relation to material concerning child abuse and other serious crimes, many countries adopt a “list” system, whereby a central list of blocked URLs or domain names are maintained and updated by the relevant administrative authority.
 This is notified to the relevant internet access providers, who are required to ensure that blocking is enforced.
 Additionally in some states the authorities can request the removal of content that infringes intellectual property, privacy or defamation rights.
 In this case the removal need to be requested by a court order.